WMInfoTech/web-programming-guidelines/README.md

 ### htaccess Files

-As is recommended by the
+As recommended in the
 [Apache documentation](https://httpd.apache.org/docs/current/howto/htaccess.html#when),
 .htaccess files are ignored.
 IT can add any required configuration to the Apache configuration.

+Even though the web server will ignore these, it's recommended that they be included with your application as a form of documentation for yourself and future developers.

 #### Additional Libraries